OUGenomics/Bioinformatics-ARET-July2018/Section-2/readme.md

 You will be directed to a results window, where you will wait for your sequence to be ‘BLASTed’ against the entire nr database.
 Once the search is finished, you will see an output that will include a visual of the top 100 BLAST hits.
 Below that, you will see the ‘Descriptions’, which includes the Description of each of the top 100 sequences along with statistics of how well your sequence matched those listed.
 Key parameters include the Max score, E value and the Identity (%).
 You will also see an Accession number.
 This link will take you to the GenBank record for the sequence that you choose.
 This will contain information about the origin of the sequence that your sequence is very similar to.

-Did that happend for the SRX3577904 containing Shewanella data ?
+Did that happen for the SRX3577904 containing Shewanella data ?

 As an alternative search tool, lets try the seq-match function of the Ribosomal RNA Database Project :